Procedure Guide ·Blood Panel ·2026

 Coverage Basics

-Blood work ordered to diagnose or monitor an illness is covered by most accident and illness policies.
-This includes diagnostic panels when your dog is sick, blood work to monitor chronic conditions, and pre-surgical screening for covered procedures.
-Routine wellness blood work is classified as preventive care and not covered.
+Blood work to diagnose or monitor illness is covered by most policies.
+Includes diagnostic panels, chronic condition monitoring, and pre-surgical screening.
+Routine wellness work is classified as preventive and not covered.

 Red flag · Waiting period